jasonptoups/general-assembly-wdi-notes/express-mongoose-mvc.md

 app.listen(4004, () => console.log('running on port 4004'))
 // This is where our node express app will run
 ```
+## Routes
+We will use "routes" to define the different things a user can do on our website

+### Index Route
+In this route, we will show all the to do items.
 In the Controller todos.js:
 ```js
 const router = require('express').Router()